Facts about entry visas

 Validity period for entry visa

-You can apply for a Schengen Visa that is valid for several entries if for example you regularly visit your children or frequently take business trips to Sweden.
-A visa with several entries can be valid for stays of a maximum 90 days every six months over a maximum period of 5 years.
+You can apply for a Schengen visa that is valid for multiple entries if you are regular visitor to Sweden.
+A visa with multiple entries can be valid for visits lasting up to 90 days in each 180-day period for a maximum of five years.

 You can use the EU Schengen calculator to work out when you can enter the Schengen area again, and how many days you can stay.